 In S2-mode the uplink and downlink radio settings are the same (i.e. 868.300MHz and 32768 bps symbol rate with manchester coding).
-In case another wM-BUS-mode was selected, the suiting wM-BUS-mode must be selected on the other device, too (see table 24).
+In case another wM-BUS-mode is intended to be used, suiting wM-BUS-modes must be selected on both communication partners (see table 24).